expo/expo/docs/pages/versions/unversioned/react-native/dimensions.md

 title: Dimensions
 ---

-> [`useWindowDimensions`](../usewindowdimensions/) is the preffered API for React components.
+> [`useWindowDimensions`](../usewindowdimensions/) is the preferred API for React components.
 Unlike `Dimensions`, it updates as the window's dimensions update.
 This works nicely with the React paradigm.

 ```js
 import { Dimensions } from 'react-native';